neringabickmore/art-i-al/TESTING.md

 - **🧪 Test:**

   - Click on `Quicklinks`.
 They should direct you to relevant parts of the site.
-  - Click on `instagram` icon, currently the only active social media account Art-ial has.
+  - Click on the `Instagram` icon, currently the only active social media account Art-ial has.
 It should direct you to the account.
-  - when you hover on `Quicklinks` and `instagram` it should change colour to green (hunter-green)
+  - when you hover on `Quicklinks` and `Instagram` it should change colour to green (hunter-green)

 - **📌 Result and ✅Verdict**